Do you want to learn the bitter truth? This record is a headbanging disaster.

 So, to all of you fans of the extended moshpit, you need to restrain yourselves.
 If you try too hard, then your mutual heads just might fall off and roll into a corner.
 And then what?

-Well, this is how I felt after a first head-spinning listen of Singularity, the 4th full length studio album of De Lirium’s Order.
-And let me tell ya, these guys take intensity to the next level.
+Well, this is how I felt after a first head-spinning listen of Singularity, the 4th full-length studio album of De Lirium’s Order.
+And let me tell ya, these guys take the intensity to the next level.
 The band sounds as if Fleshgod Apocalypse went on a rampage.
 And found a super-drug in the process that made things worse.
-Even if the total air play of their record barely qualifies as a ‘long play’.
+Even if the total airplay of their record barely qualifies as an LP.

 Yet in truth, sometimes De Lirium’s Order push their game a tad too hard.
 The review gang almost threw in the towel, after we suffered through Ayatollah that tried to pound us into the dust.
 With some usual Tech Death madness that we all kinda heard before and don’t need more of.

 But – luckily – the RMR deck crew already saw potential in astute delirium, once we started work on their namesake single Singularity, the fractured title track.
 And this concoction really captures the overall humors of this record, and indeed of the band.
 A volatile mix of styles and flavors, embedded in fractal splendor.

 And indeed, its successor Surfaced really takes point over all other tracks.
 This one artfully dispenses the standards by which all other tracks of this album shall be measured.
 And don’t I just like the Progressive Metal of the jazzy kind in the middle, followed by this funky solo?
 This is one fucking stellar track.